Introduction To Camera Controls. How To Use f/Stops, Shutter Speeds & ISO To Control Exposure.

 3. Shutter Speed

 The ASA/ISO rating refers to the camera sensor or film’s sensitivity to light.
-Digital cameras will allow you to adjust the sensitivity within a specific range.
+Digital cameras allow you to adjust the sensitivity within a specific range.
 Films have a single ASA rating.
 The higher the number the more sensitive.
 Low ASA/ISO numbers (100) work best in bright light and will yield the sharpest, cleanest images.
-Using a high ASA/ISO (1000) will work best in low light situations or when a fast shutter speed is needed but will typically introduce some digital noise or film grain into the image.
+Using a high ASA/ISO (3200) will work best in low light situations or when a fast shutter speed is needed but will typically introduce some digital noise or film grain into the image.

 Low ISO is less sensitive to light but provides clearer images.